Joffa: The Movie: Celtic F.C.

-Although best known as an active supporter of Australian Rules football, Corfe takes a passionate interest in the Scottish Premier League soccer club Celtic F.C.
+Although best known as an active supporter of Australian Rules football, Corfe takes an interest in the Scottish Premier League soccer club Celtic F.C.
 So much so, that he included a pilgrimage to Celtic Park, Glasgow, in the movie.

 Critical reception

-The film has received a mixed reception to date.
-While Collingwood supporters provide uniformly positive reviews, non-Collingwood fans have been less than thrilled.
+The film has received a mixed reception.
+While Collingwood supporters provide uniformly positive reviews, non-Collingwood fans were less than thrilled.
 Greg King of FilmReviews.net.au said that "the only thing more excruciating than sitting through this film would be to endure watching Collingwood win another premiership."

 Professional reviewer Leigh Paatsch said that "With his tatty jacket of gold, albino mullet hairdo and a face made for keeping birds off crops, the infamous general of the Collingwood cheer squad was never going to be your typical movie star."
 He added that "Joffa is definitely a natural in front of the cameras.
 Just a shame that those behind the cameras of Joffa: The Movie are not."

 The Australian Council on Children and the Media said that Joffa: The Movie is a "light-hearted mockumentary targeting an adult audience, but which may appeal to those adolescents with an interest in football.
 The film has some funny moments, particularly those involving Father Bob."

 Donna Demaio, reporter for The Age, likened the movie to Kenny, another famous Australian mockumentary.